prototypefund/Digital_Bargeld-docs/core/api-sync.rst

-  This method is generally only performed once per device when the private key and URL of a synchronization service are first given to the wallet on the respective device.
-Once a wallet has a database, it should always use the POST method.
+  This method is generally only performed once per device when the private key and URL of a synchronization service are first given to the client on the respective device.
+Once a client has made a backup, it should always use the POST method.

-  A signature is not required, as (1) the wallet-key should be reasonably private and thus unauthorized users should not know how to produce the correct request, and (2) the information returned is encrypted to the private key anyway
+  A signature is not required, as (1) the account-key should be reasonably private and thus unauthorized users should not know how to produce the correct request, and (2) the information returned is encrypted to the private key anyway